ripred/Mimic/README.md

      further enhancement as a "playback speed" setting can then be added.
  + Add a SoftSerial port and implement an API to allow external control
  + Add HM-10 BlueTooth module to SoftSerial port for wireless control
+ + Use the serial API to drive the arm from my JavaChess repo